-Transfer applicants with less than 28 semester credits must have their official transcript(s) sent directly to from any high schools they attended to MSU.
+Transfer applicants with less than 28 semester credits must also have their official high school transcript(s) sent directly to from any high schools they attended to MSU.
 These can be sent through online services or by U.S. mail.

 Applications are valid for one year beyond the semester of submission.
 It is not necessary to submit a new application or application fee during this period.
 To be considered for an alternate semester, contact the Office of Admissions before the application expires.
 Students should also provide an up-to-date transcript, a list of current courses, and a list of other activities (such as employment) occurring between the application submission date and start of desired semester of enrollment.